 -Monitor local news sources for Maryland LCV coverage

--Draft press releases, blog posts, emails, and other content
+-Draft press releases, blog posts, emails, and other online and print content

 Water Multimedia Design and Communications Intern Annapolis/Statewide